learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Flask.md

 [Here](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/) is an overview for the Flask-SQLAlchemy documentation.

-And [here](https://www.youtube.com/watch?v=uZnp21fu8TQ&t=1s&ab_channel=TechWithTim) is a useful video for learning about Flask-SQLAlchemy:
+[Here](https://www.youtube.com/watch?v=uZnp21fu8TQ&t=1s&ab_channel=TechWithTim) is a useful video for learning about Flask-SQLAlchemy:

+[Here](https://flask.palletsprojects.com/en/2.3.x/errorhandling/) is a link to some common errors that users run into with Flask.